 Smaller Poms

-The bone and body structure can vary and, in some cases, the average Pomeranian dog adult weight will be lower than the minimum of 3 lbs.
-A Pomeranian puppy fully grown can weigh two pounds but it would be a rare find to see a Pom with weight within the one-pound range.
+The bone and body structure can vary; in some cases, the average Pomeranian dog’s adult weight will be below the minimum of 3 lbs.
+A fully grown Pomeranian puppy can weigh two pounds, but seeing a Pom with weight within the one-pound range would be rare.
 Very small dogs can be susceptible to many health problems.

 NOTE: Even if you owned an adult Pomeranian weighing less than 3 pounds, it is NOT a “teacup.”
-Teacup, toy, or miniature Pomeranians are NOT an acceptable variation or recognized breed.
+Teacup Pomeranians, toy, or miniature Pomeranians are NOT an acceptable variation or recognized breed.

 Pomeranian Breeding Practices

-Reputable dog breeders may occasionally get one puppy in a litter that’s smaller than the average size Pomeranian and that’s fine.
-However, anyone who is specifically breeding Poms to be much smaller than the breed standard is behaving unethically and without any care for the poor Pomeranian in question.
+A reputable breeder may occasionally get one puppy in a litter smaller than the average-size Pomeranian, and that’s fine.
+However, anyone specifically breeding Poms to be much smaller than the breed standard is behaving unethically and without any care for the poor Pomeranian in question.

-This form of breeding often condemns the dog to an increased risk of more severe health problems including a patella luxation and a collapsed trachea.
-His bones are more fragile and he needs to be protected from owners such as this.
+This form of breeding often condemns the dog to an increased risk of more severe health problems, including eye problems, patellar luxation, heart issues, and a tracheal collapse.
+His bones are more fragile, and he needs to be protected from such owners.

-A harness should be used instead of a collar as that can cause his trachea to collapse.
+A harness should be used instead of a collar, which can cause his trachea to collapse.
 He may have difficulty maintaining a core body temperature.

-The dog is in a higher risk category for hypoglycemia so ensure that his nutrition is good and that his sugar levels don’t drop too low.
+Tiny dogs are at higher risk for hypoglycemia, so ensure their nutrition is good and their sugar levels don’t drop too low.
 If you own a Pomeranian, be extra vigilant with proper dental care.
-Brush his teeth every day and then give him a raw meaty bone to chew on.
+Brush his teeth daily and give him a raw, meaty bone to chew on.

-Trauma is a distinct possibility for this small breed so if you plan to take him to the vet or anywhere else in your car, you need a properly certified dog seat.
+Trauma is a distinct possibility for most small dog breeds, so if you plan to take him to the vet or anywhere else in your car, you need a properly certified dog seat.

-Watch any young children wanting to play with him.
-It’s your choice if you want your Pom sleeping in your bed but you may hurt him when you roll over or accidentally push him out of bed.
+Watch small children wanting to play with him.
+It’s your choice if you want your Pom sleeping in your bed, but you may hurt him when you roll over or accidentally push him out of bed.

-In some litters, the breeder may get a puppy that’s smaller than the average.
-This can also apply where some litters include a puppy that’s slightly bigger than the average size.
+In some litters, the breeder may get a puppy smaller than the average.
+This can also apply when a litter includes a puppy slightly bigger than the average size.

-Certain breeders aim for the top end of the standard weight range in order to produce dogs that are usually healthier and sturdier than their smaller counterparts.
+Certain breeders aim for the top end of the standard weight range to produce dogs that are usually healthier and sturdier than their smaller counterparts.

 It’s not unusual to have a Pomeranian grow a bit bigger than the breed standard.
 Perhaps you want to ask …at what age does a Pomeranian stop growing?

-It’s a valid question when looking at oversized dogs.
-The answer is that he could be 8 months or it could be even 15 – 18 months old before growth stops.
+It’s a valid question when looking at larger dogs.
+He could be eight months or even 15 – 18 months old before growth stops.

 Significantly Bigger Pomeranians:

 You might wonder…how big do Pomeranians get?
-The answer is that he can weigh 10 – 14 pounds. and this simply means his bones are heavy set, a genetic trait that gets passed down through the generations.
+The answer is that he can weigh 10 – 14 pounds.
+This means his bones are heavy set, a genetic trait passed down through the generations.

 If you have a Pomeranian that weighs 14 lbs.+, it could be: